Learn how to identify your unique superpower, pursue your passion, and uncover your true genius work — and incorporate it into your business.

 - Pair your superpower and your passion and look at how they intersect.

 When you understand your unique talents — your superpower — you can use it to uncover the work you were meant to do, to find the work in your genius zone that brings you joy, happiness, and fulfillment.

-Plus, understanding your superpower and genius zone also enables you to narrow your focus, identify your ideal client, specialize in a niche, and create systems for your business.
+Plus, understanding your superpower and genius zone also enables you to narrow your focus, identify your ideal client or project, specialize in a niche, and create systems for your business.
 Plus when you are clear at what you are great at, you’ll produce better work and others will be clear about who to refer to you.